Welcome to Community Arts Association - Celebrating 50 Years of Service to the Art Community See "Join" page for Contact Information

 October 10 2017: Anthony Miglaccio, critique of members' work.
 Anthony is a full time artist and his work is represented in collections internationally. http://anthonymigiaccio.com

-October 23, 2017: Christina Debarry will conduct a pastel workshop stressing composition, light and shadow and color harmony. www.debarrystudioarts.com
+October 30, 2017: PLEASE NOTE - THIS IS A DATE CHANGE.
+Christina Debarry will conduct a pastel workshop stressing composition, light and shadow and color harmony. www.debarrystudioarts.com

 November 14, 2017: Sarah Becktel, contemporary realism in oil paint.
 Sarah is an Art Educator for Strathmore Artist Paper and Gambling Artist Colors and she will talk about choosing the right products and understanding their lightfastness and characteristics. www.sarahbecktel.com